 Initially, it can be challenging to explain what you’re offering and connect with prospects.
 Lack of brand visibility and thought leadership can put you behind your competitors.
 The problem often happens due to a lack of digital marketing content or the failure to deliver content to a target audience.

-Engage marketing and other departments and create content that highlights your products’ solutions to prospects’ pain points and offers value through best practices and relevant industry insights.
+Engage marketing and other departments and create content highlighting your products’ solutions to prospects’ pain points and offering value through best practices and relevant industry insights.
 Consider implementing content marketing strategies like blog-posting or social media campaigns to establish yourself as the industry leader.

 2. Prolonged sales cycle